awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/5_tear_down.md

 In order to take down the lab environment, you simply delete the workload and the custom lense you created.

 To delete the **Workload**, please refer to [Here](../../../100_labs/100_walkthrough_of_the_well-architected_tool/6_tear_down/).
-Please be aware if the custom lens already been used by a specific workload, it cannot be deleted until all the workload already been deleted.
+Please be aware if the custom lens has already been used by a workload review, it cannot be deleted until the workload review has been deleted first.

 1. Select **Custom Lenses** on the left navigation:
 ![SelectWorkloads](/watool/100_Walkthrough_of_the_Well-Architected_Tool/Images/AWSWAT24.png)